iot-edge-foundation/iot-edge-serial/README.md

 Data transferred is handled as UTF-8 strings currently.

 Ports are considered as being uni-directional.
 For bi-directional communication In Linux two tty ports are offered for one serial connection.

-Currently, this module only supports sending messages using IoT Edge routing, direct C2D messages are not supported yet.